When is wind most nerve-wracking?

 Volatility

 Example: California has hot, dry winds; when these winds are combined with loaded fuels, the culmination is an environment that resembles Australia’s bushfire-prone landscape.
-Winters’ precipitation may be fun for skiers and snowboarders in Mammoth, who probably remember the white 2022-2023 season vividly.
-However, these snow-water content levels loaded the ammunition of intense vegetation growth during the springs and summers, resulting in more fuel for fires later (the gun).
-High fuel load for Santa Ana Wind Season (October to February) might keep a Californian up and night.
-Diablo Wind Season runs similar course: ~ Fall to Spring.
+Winters’ precipitation might be fun for skiers and snowboarders in Mammoth, who probably remember the white 2022-2023 season vividly.
+However, these snow-water content levels lead to intense vegetation growth, resulting in more fuel for fire to burn later.
+High fuel loads for Santa Ana Wind Season (October to February) might keep a Californian up and night.
+The Diablo Wind Season runs similar course: Fall to Spring.

 Ember Awareness